 Do I need to prune my Monstera adansonii var. laniata?

 Yes, you need to prune your Monstera adansonii var. laniata plant.
 This plant grows fast.
-To keep a healthy growth going, you need to prune.
+To keep a healthy growth going, you need to prune from time to time.
 Plus, the plant can get leggy if you don’t.

 Should I pot my Monstera adansonii var. laniata or put it in a hanging basket?